Should You Exercise While Fasting?

 Listen to your body (“biofeedback”)

-Dizziness, extreme fatigue, shakiness, confusion, or feeling faint are warning signs to stop and eat/drink something.
+Dizziness, extreme fatigue, shakiness, confusion, or feeling faint are warning signs to stop and eat and drink something.
 These symptoms may indicate “hypoglycaemia” (low blood sugar), which can be dangerous if ignored.

 Eat after your workout

-While exercising fasted can offer benefits, proper post-workout nutrition supports recovery and muscle maintenance.
+While exercising fasted can offer benefits, proper post-workout nutrition supports recovery and muscle health.
 Plan to eat within a few hours after finishing your fasted workout.
+This means you can time your exercise session towards the end of your fast.

 Consider electrolytes